-Another confession made was by Benjamin F. Burdick, known as “Old Frank,” who on his deathbed said he had made Alston walk the plank.
+Another confession made was by Benjamin F. Burdick, known as “Old Frank,” who on his deathbed said he had made Theodosia Burr Alston walk the plank.
 Despite the idea of walking the plank being more pirate fiction than fact, there are other problems with the authenticity of Burdick’s account.
-He said she was clutching a bible before she descended into the sea “without a murmur.”
+He said she was clutching a Bible before she descended into the sea “without a murmur.”
 But Alston, like her father, was decidedly un-religious.

 At St. Pauls Episcopal Church in Alexandria, Virginia there is the mysterious grave of the “female stranger”.
 According to lore, a man and woman arrived in Alexandria in 1816.
 The woman was very sick, and when a doctor was summoned the couple would not answer any questions about their identity.
 The woman died soon after and some believe the couple was Theodosia Burr Alston and Dr. Green.

 In 1869, Dr. William Pool and his daughter Anna encountered the painting in the home of his patient Polly Mann in Nags Head, North Carolina.
 Both were drawn to the portrait which Anna recalled was “of a beautiful young woman about twenty-five years of age.”

 After questioning his patient about the painting, Dr. Pool was convinced it was of Theodosia Burr Alston.
-Mann told Anna that the painting was found by her deceased husband, Joseph Tillet inside the cabin of a shipwrecked schooner near Kitty Hawk, N.C.
+Mann told Anna that the painting was found by her deceased husband, Joseph Tillet inside the cabin of a shipwrecked schooner near Kitty Hawk, North Carolina.

 Pool received the portrait in lieu of payment and spent the following years trying to authenticate Alston’s likeness with members of the Burr and Alston families.
 But, unfortunately, the family members could not agree if it was Alston or not.

 On January 2 and 3, 1812, fierce storms raged along the Patriot’s route on the Outer Banks off the coast of North Carolina.
 Considering other ships were damaged in the region, it seems most likely the Patriot — and Theodosia Burr Alston — were lost at sea.

-After learning about Aaron Burr’s daughter, Theodosia Burr, check out the unexplained disappearances of Kris Kremmers and Lisane Froon.
+After learning about Aaron Burr’s daughter, Theodosia Burr, check out the unexplained disappearances of Kris Kremers and Lisanne Froon.
 Then, read about Bobby Dunbar, who disappeared and came back as a new boy.